ManageIQ/manageiq-documentation/api/overview/http.md

   - **204 No Content** - The server has fulfilled the request but does not need to return an entity-body, and might want to return updated meta information.
-This HTTP response is commonly used for the DELETE requests, as the resource that was deleted does not exists anymore.
+This HTTP response is commonly used for the DELETE requests, as the resource that was deleted does not exist anymore.

 ### Client Errors

   - **400 Bad Request** - The request could not be understood by the server due to malformed syntax.
 The client SHOULD NOT repeat the request without modifications.
-In REST API this status code should be returned to client when the client use the wrong combination of attributes, like expanding the non-existing collection, or using the pagination parameter incorrectly.
+In REST API this status code should be returned to client when the client uses the wrong combination of attributes, like expanding the non-existing collection, or using the pagination parameter incorrectly.
 Another use-case could be creating or performing actions on the resource, when the wrong JSON